Hither Green

 Hither Green is a district in south-east London, England, in the London Borough of Lewisham.
 It forms the southern part of Lewisham, 6.6 miles (10.6 km) south-east of Charing Cross, and on the Prime Meridian.

 Growing extensively with the arrival of the railways, Hither Green is characterised by late 19th and early 20th century Victorian and Edwardian domestic architecture, most notably the Corbett Estate.
 The railway runs through the centre of the area, which divides Hither Green into an "east side" focused on Staplehurst Road, and a "west side" focused on Hither Green Lane and Springbank Road.
 The lane dates back to Roman times and runs between the Quaggy and Ravensbourne rivers.

-From 1978 to 1998 Hither Green was the name of the electoral ward that covered the area – since 2002 the local ward that covers most of Hither Green is Lewisham Central.
+From 1978 to 1998 Hither Green was the name of the electoral ward that covered the area – then since 2002 the local ward that covered most of Hither Green was Lewisham Central.
+In 2020 a new Hither Green ward was created.
 The parliamentary constituency is Lewisham East.

 The area is known for the 1967 Hither Green rail crash, in which 49 people were killed.